gispos/AvsPThumb/README.md

 ----------------
 In AvsPmod you have to disable 'Video preview always on top' (Options menu).

-AvsPThumb' needs write permission in the own directory.
+AvsPThumb needs write permission in the own directory.

 When a saved stream is opened, AvsPThumb finds the AvsPmod window only:
 The stream (.bk3, .bk6) filename must be the same as the avs file.
 'Stars.mkv.avs' = 'Stars.mkv.bk6'